What makes us different?

 Let me share some of my clients' feedbacks about how they experience the above in practice

-(and then I show you what the difference is between a
+(and then I show you what the difference is between a wedding video and a wedding film)

 (...)
 I may be slightly biased, but I think our wedding video is the best I’ve seen.
 This summer, a lot I see are just thrown together with music overtop that doesn’t really seem to fit!
 But your attention and care really shows, and you captured our day so beautifully, everytime I watch it I feel like I’m reliving the day.
 So thank you again, a million times over!